 - In the Set Extent window, do any of the following to define an extent for the item:

-You can use the zoom buttons as needed to help you navigate to the extent you want.
+You can use the zoom buttons to help navigate to the extent.

 - To create an extent based on the default extent specified for the organization, click Organization's extent.